dotnet/core-setup/Documentation/design-docs/host-error-codes.md

 # Hosting layer error and exit codes
-This document lists all the values returned as special exit code of running `dotnet.exe` or `apphost` or which are returned by the hosting APIs (`hostfxr`, `hostpolicy` and `nethost`).
+This document lists all the values returned as special exit codes when running `dotnet.exe` or `apphost` or returned by the hosting APIs (`hostfxr`, `hostpolicy` and `nethost`).
-Please note that exit code returned by running an application via `dotnet.exe` or `apphost` can be either one of the below values, or it can be the exit code of the managed application itself.
+Note that the exit code returned by running an application via `dotnet.exe` or `apphost` can either be one of the below values or the exit code of the managed application itself.

 ### Success error/exit codes